 The consequences of these low-quality clicks can be detrimental to your business marketing, including having your ad account drained, losing revenue, and even customers lost to competitors.

-In this guide, we will explain how and why you should go about AdWords IP blocking:
+In this guide, we will explain how and why you should go about blocking bad IP addresses in Google Ads.